 S.A.D.
 (Standard American Diet) Homemade Chocolate Chip Oatmeal Cookies – Ingredients: 1 1/2 cups brown sugar, 1 cup butter, 1 egg, 1 1/2 cups white flour, 2 cups oats, salt, baking soda, vanilla, chocolate chips

 Unless you use a clean brand of chocolate chips like these, the chocolate chips can contain a list of ingredients themselves – including soy and dairy.

-My healthier version is made with clean, real food ingredients and is plant-based, vegan, gluten-free, dairy-free, soy-free, egg-free, contain no refined sugar and are Medical Medium compliant.
+My healthier version is made with clean, real food ingredients and is plant-based, vegan, gluten-free, dairy-free, soy-free, egg-free, and contain no refined sugar.